Modbus-Monitor/docs/docs/products/android/advanced-guide.md

   <figcaption>Figure 7: Write dialog for sending values to remote devices</figcaption>
 </figure>

+The Write Dialog box is displayed when selecting the "Write" option from the Monitor Point Management dialog.
+The header shows the name of the Monitor Point along with the Data Type.
+Enter the value in the write field and click the Change button.

+**Write Capabilities**:
-**Write Capabilities**: Send values to remote servers (disabled by default for safety) **Multi-Device**: Each monitor point supports different protocols and connections
+- Send values to remote servers (disabled by default for safety)
+- Works in both Master and Server modes
+- In Master mode: write value included in Modbus packet sent to remote server
+- In Server mode: write value stored in internal registers for remote masters to poll

+**Multi-Device Support**: Each monitor point supports different protocols and connections, enabling write operations across multiple devices and networks simultaneously.

 ## Modbus Server Mode (Slave)